huandu/facebook/README.md

 err := res.DecodeField("data", &items)

 if err != nil {
-    fmt.Errorf("An error has happened %v", err)
+    fmt.Logf("An error has happened %v", err)
 }

 for _, item := range items {